CESSProject/doc-v2/introduction/what-is-cess.md

 CESS leverages blockchain technology to ensure the integrity and security of the data stored within the system.
 When a user stores data on CESS, it is broken down into smaller encrypted fragments and then distributed across multiple nodes within the network.
 To access the data, the user needs to authenticate themselves and retrieve the encrypted fragments from the network.
 The fragments are combined and decrypted locally on the user's device, ensuring that the data is never exposed in its entirety during the retrieval process.
 This distributed and encrypted storage mechanism provides a high level of security and privacy, safeguarding user's data from unauthorized access.

-# Project Vision and Roadmap

-CESS aims to realize a transparent, effective, and fair new decentralized storage system, enabling data collaboration in cross-platform, cross-format interoperability while tracing the data flow with an appropriate revenue-sharing scheme with users.
-The following are the three phases to achieve this vision ultimately.

-**Phase I: Decentralised Cloud Storage** - Build a blockchain-based decentralized cloud storage system, overcoming the centralization issues of traditional cloud storages.
-This is completed.

-**Phase II: Decentralized Content Distribution Layer** - As the p2p storage network expands, a content distribution layer will soon be established.
-Data shards are aggregated and cached from users' closest edge nodes to further reduces transaction fees and improves speed.
-We will launch an application marketplace ecosystem so developers can build different plugins and dApps catering to different use cases, and also push for enterprise adoption.

-**Phase III: Decentralized Data Marketplace** - With data ownership authentication feature launched, developers, data contributors, and data integrators will be able to mix and match data, perform more in-depth analytics, generate new insights, and monetize through CESS decentralized data marketplace.

 # Conclusion

 With the increasing concern around data privacy and security, CESS addresses a critical need in today's digital landscape.
 Traditional storage solutions expose users' data to vulnerabilities and the risk of unauthorized access.
 By using CESS, users can regain control over their data, knowing that it is encrypted and stored securely.
 Additionally, CESS promotes decentralization and empowers individuals by removing the reliance on centralized storage providers.
 The high performance and reliability can also satisfy the enterprise need on storage requirement.

 In conclusion, CESS provides a secure and private storage solution for individuals and organizations, enabling them to regain control over their data.
 By leveraging blockchain technology and advanced encryption, CESS ensures that data remains inaccessible to unauthorized parties.
-With its decentralized and trustless nature, CESS aligns with the core principles of blockchain and empowers users to protect their data in an increasingly digital world.
+CESS aligns with the core principles of blockchain and empowers users to protect their data in an increasingly digital world.